nlamo/java-gui/README.md

 TODO:

-- Figure out how to properly implement the controller, other than just encapsulating the GUI creation
 - Fix auto-increment issue for the 'Submit' button (insertions)
 - Start working on a user login screen
 - Add the ability for users to delete data